Olga-Chitsvarina/Web_Based_Systems/Project_Online_Chat/README.md

 To run the application and install the same modules which I used:
 1) Install Node.js
 2) Open Node.js
-2) cd (path to the project folder)
+3) cd (path to the project folder)
-3) npm install --save express@4.14.1
+4) npm install --save express@4.14.1
-4) npm install --save socket.io
+5) npm install --save socket.io
-5) npm install js-cookie --save
+6) npm install js-cookie --save
-6) node index
+7) node index
-7) Open your favourite browser
+8) Open your favourite browser
-8) Point your browser to http://localhost:30000
+9) Point your browser to http://localhost:30000

-You can also download all files, inludung node modules, then:
+You can also download all files, inludung node modules, and then:
 1) Install Node.js
 2) Open Node.js
 3) cd (path to the project folder)
 4) node index
+5) Open your favourite browser
+6) Point your browser to http://localhost:30000